 By Stephanie Younger •

 I believe in womanism and the abolition of youth prisons.
-I also believe that climate justice is racial justice, and in this fight for climate justice it is important to validate Black lives.
+I also believe that climate justice is racial justice, and in this fight for climate justice it is important to center Black lives.
 Even though Black and Indigenous youth are one of the most affected communities, and have been combating this issue for a very long time, our voices are always excluded and left out of the conversation and action surrounding climate change.
-Similar to the fight to end gun violence, Black youth are often accused of being divisive and aggressive when we speak out about issues that disproportionately affect us.
+Similar to the fight to end gun violence, we are often seen as “divisive” when we speak out about issues that disproportionately affect us.
 Not only does the media portray us in ways that stereotype, ignore, discredit and marginalize our voices and lives, but we are also heavily criminalized for exercising our first amendment right.

 GreenAction.Org defines environmental racism as, the “disproportionate impact of environmental hazards on people of color.”
 Environmental racism also happens when the press and political leaders and community members ignore the impact this has on Black communities and other communities of color who are disproportionately affected by environmental injustice.